-INFORMATION ABOUT REPORTING AND STRIKE ACTION DURING THE SUMMER
+INFORMATION ABOUT SEPTEMBER START UP AND TEACHER STRIKE ACTION

-GRAD PACKAGES FOR CURRENT GRADE 12'S WILL BE AVAILABLE FOR PICK UP IN THE SECOND WEEK OF SEPTEMEBER
+GRAD PACKAGES FOR 2014 GRADE 12'S WILL BE AVAILABLE FOR PICK UP IN THE SECOND WEEK OF SEPTEMEBER

 Michele Williams was the photographer at the graduation ceremony.
 Click on the following links to see thumbnails of the photos she took as well as a slideshow she compiled.
 If you would like to purchase any of these products, please contact Michele at firstname.lastname@example.org.
 Included with their report card, each grad will receive a 5x7 picture of themselves crossing the stage, as well as a group picture taken later at the school.
 These pictures will be at no cost to the students.